Subscribe to updates

 Planning: New Challenges and Opportunities

-The presentation was set to cover changes since the Local Plan was prepared, including the development of the Northumberland Line, the establishment of the North East Combined Authority, increased inward investment, investment in town centres, the North East Investment Zone, and growing pressures related to affordable and specialist housing, as well as tourism.
-A significant point of discussion was the national target of 1.5 million new homes and its implications for the council, including the Housing Delivery Test, the 5 Year Supply Test, and the Quality and Speed Tests for planning decisions.
+The presentation highlighted that the Plan-led approach to development, which relies on the Northumberland Local Plan and made Neighbourhood Plans, has not changed.
+However, it warned that without a robust plan, speculation could drive decision-making.
+The report noted several changes since the current Local Plan was prepared, including the development of the Northumberland Line, the establishment of the North East Combined Authority, increased inward investment, investment in town centres, the creation of the North East Investment Zone, and pressures related to affordable and specialist housing, as well as tourism.
+The need for 34,000 new homes was also mentioned.

 Petitions

-The agenda included an item for petitions, which was to cover the receipt of any new petitions, the consideration of reports on previously received petitions, and updates on petitions for which a report was previously considered.
+The meeting was scheduled to receive any new petitions, consider reports on petitions previously received, and receive updates on petitions for which a report had been previously considered.

-A Community Market Place was planned to facilitate informal discussions with various businesses and organisations within the local community.
-This provided an opportunity for attendees to engage in informal conversations with representatives from different sectors.
+A Community Market Place was planned to facilitate informal discussions with various businesses in the local community.

 Attendees